Pevensie/pevensie/README.md

 The Gleam community generally holds the (correct) opinion that libraries should not be released until they're ready.
 Thus, version numbers pre-v1 generally don't exist.

-However, Pevensie is starting with v0 versions for a couple of reasons.
+However, Pevensie is starting with v0 versions for a couple of reasons, which can be seen below.

+> [!CAUTION]
+> This is a beta version of Pevensie, and is not yet ready for production use.
+> Consider nothing to be stable, including database migrations.
+They, or the
+> format they use, may change at any time before v1.

+While the project is in v0, patch versions will be used for bug fixes, and minor versions will be used for new features, which may be backwards-incompatible.

 ### Security